-The department contracts with Healthcare Management Systems (HMS) to serve as Alaska Medicaid's recovery audit contractor, pursuant to Section 6411 of the Patient Protection and Affordable Care Act of 2010.
-As such, HMS manages coordination of benefits for Alaska Medicaid recipients with a third party payer and audits provider claims and associated financial records to identify underpayments and overpayments, and recover any overpayments made to providers.
+The department contracts with Healthcare Management Systems (HMS) to manage coordination of benefits for Alaska Medicaid recipients with a third party payer.
+HMS also audits provider claims and associated financial records to identify underpayments and overpayments, and recovers any overpayments made to providers.
 During FY 2017, HMS recoveries and savings exceeded \$30 million.